RuhiTaj/floodPrediction/README.md

 All recurrent neural networks have the form of a chain of repeating modules of neural network.

-Looking into possible inputs that can be taken for training an LSTM model:
+Looking into possible inputs that can be taken for training for a flood prediction LSTM model:

 Possible causes behind the Kerala floods - 2018: